David-Czinege/locale_translation_context/README.md

 Allows to filter the translated strings by context.

+**Configuration > Regional and Language > User interface translation > Export**

+Allow to export strings for a specific context.

 ## Use case

 Using contexts when writing custom code is a good practice.
 It allows to clearly